TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   Use `'<RUNE>'` for literal.
 -   Rune is an alias of int32 and not uint32 such that arithmetic overflow can be easily detected.
 -   UTF-8
     -   A code point between 0 and 2047 is stored with 2 bytes.
 The first byte has a 3-bit header `110xxxxx` indicating the character start.
 The second byte has a 2-bit header `10xxxxxx` marking itself as a continuation byte.
-The `x` count is 11, and a 11-bit signed integer gives us the range of -2048 to 2047.
+The `x` count is 11, and a 11-bit unsigned integer gives us the range of 0 to 2047.
 For example, a code point with value 256 has the first byte as `11000100` and the second byte as `10000000`.
     -   A code point between 2048 and 65535 is stored with 3 bytes.
 The first byte has a 4-bit header `1110xxxx` indicating the character start.
 The second and third byte each has a 2-bit header `10xxxxxx` marking as a continuation byte.
-The `x` count is 16, and a 16-bit signed integer gives us the range of -65536 to 65535.
+The `x` count is 16, and a 16-bit unsigned integer gives us the range of 0 to 65535.
 For example, a code point with value 2048 has the first byte as `11100000`, the second byte as `10100000`, and the third byte as `10000000`.

 ### String